Skyfield: Home • Table of Contents • Changelog • API Reference

 GeographicPosition

-(model, latitude, longitude, elevation, itrs_xyz)¶The position of a latitude and longitude on Earth.
+(model, latitude, longitude, elevation, itrs_xyz)¶A latitude-longitude-elevation position on Earth.

-Each instance of this class holds an x,y,z vector for a geographic position on (or above, or below) the Earth’s surface, in the ITRS reference frame: the international standard for an Earth-centered Earth-fixed (ECEF) reference frame.
+Each instance of this class holds an (x,y,z) vector for a geographic position on, above, or below the Earth’s surface, in the ITRS reference frame: the international standard for an Earth-centered Earth-fixed (ECEF) reference frame.
 Instead of instantiating this class directly, Skyfield users usually give a reference geoid the longitude and latitude they are interested in:

 from skyfield.api import wgs84